OpenCTI-Platform/docs/docs/administration/entities.md

 <a id="workflow-section"></a>
 ## Workflow

-For now, OpenCTI have a simple workflow approach.
+For now, OpenCTI has a simple workflow approach.
 They're represented by the "Processing status" field embedded in each object.
 By default, this field is disabled for most objects but can be activated through the platform settings:

 1. Navigate to "Settings > Customization > Entity types > [Desired object type]."
 2. Click on the small pink pen icon next to "Workflow" to access the object customization window.